-By a simple majority vote of eligible voters present at the meeting, the University Appeals Committee will advise (with supporting rationale) the Senior Vice President for Academic Affairs and Provost in one of two ways:
+By a simple majority vote of eligible voters present at the meeting, the University Appeals Committee will advise (with supporting rationale) the Senior Vice President for Academic Affairs and Provost on the following:

-- 1. that there appear to be no material failures, inaccuracies or irregularities did not play a significant or controlling role in the negative vote; or - 2. that identified failures, inaccuracies or irregularities did exist and may have interfered, or did in fact interfere, with an appropriate vote on the performance record.
+- 1. Whether or not material failures, inaccuracies or irregularities existed for a given candidate; and if so - 2.
+Whether or not these failures, inaccuracies or irregularities appear to have interfered with an appropriate vote on the performance record.